crystalowens/oreometer/README.md

 # How to print and use the Oreometer

-This work is associated with a publication in the Physics of Fluids, to appear April 2022
+This work is associated with a publication in the Physics of Fluids, to appear online April 19, 2022

 >On Oreology, the fracture and flow of “milk’s favorite cookie®”
 >Crystal E. Owens (crystalo@mit.edu), Max R. Fan (范瑞), A. John Hart, Gareth H. McKinley